zzm634/typeorm-no-arp/README.md

 ### Creating a many-to-one / one-to-many relation

-Let's create a many-to-one / one-to-many relation.
+Let's create a many-to-one/one-to-many relation.
 Let's say a photo has one author, and each author can have many photos.
 First, let's create an `Author` class: